1. Blog

 There are a handful of common misconceptions when it comes to fillers in commercial dog food.
 Just because certain products aren’t made or preferred for human consumption doesn’t mean they have no nutritional value for pets.

 Another meat ingredient sometimes seen in pet food is chicken meal or other types of meat meal.
-While it doesn’t sound very appetizing as human food, it can also be high in protein and a healthy part of your dog’s diet.
+While it doesn’t sound appetizing as human food, it can be a good source of protein in your dog’s diet.
 Meat meal is made up of remaining animal parts like extra meat, connective tissue, and offal (internal organs) and cooked at high temperatures before being made into a protein-packed powder.

 Healthy Ingredients To Look For In Dog Food